Adaptive Online Mirror Descent for Tchebycheff Scalarization in Multi-Objective Learning: (Ada)OMD-TCH

-Like previous works applying OMD to the minimax fairness objective~\citep{he2024robust}, Algorithm \ref{algo:1} adopts the traditional online-to-batch conversion that outputs the uniformly averaged solution $\bvtheta$.
-Although it enjoys a convergence guarantee, as later stated in Section \ref{sec:3-3}, it is unclear whether the conversion should involve every iterate, especially those dominated by new solutions as training proceeds.
-Motivated by this concern, we propose an adaptive conversion scheme that selectively excludes suboptimal iterates while retaining the same convergence guarantees.
-For readers to quickly grasp the key idea of this adaptive scheme, we first present the properties of its final solution before elaborating on the algorithmic implementation.
+Like the previous methods discussed above, Algorithm \ref{algo:1} adopts the traditional online-to-batch conversion that outputs the uniformly averaged solution $\bvtheta$.
+Although it enjoys a convergence guarantee, we challenge whether the final output should involve every iterate, especially those dominated by new ones as training proceeds.
+Indeed, OMD-TCH suffers from poor solution optimality, i.e., low overall performance, as observed in our experiments.
+Motivated by this concern, we propose an adaptive conversion that selectively excludes suboptimal iterates and carefully reweighs the others, retaining the same convergence guarantees and significantly improving solution optimality over the traditional conversion in practice.